riot/riot.github.io/api.md

 On above example the error message is displayed on the UI after the `update()` method has been called.

 If you want to have more control over your tags DOM updates you can set rely on the `shouldUpdate` function return.
-Riot.js will update your component only if that function will return `true`
+Riot.js will update your component only if that function will return `true`.

 ``` html
 <my-component>